 In addition, there are some substances and medications3 (including anesthesia) that can have some severe interactions with certain enzymes in grapefruit.
 At a high level, Grapefruit and its juices inhibit a chemical in the intestine and liver needed to break down many drugs in the body.
 Furanocoumarin, as they are called, can irreversibly inhibit a metabolizing enzyme cytochrome P450 3A4 (CYP3A4), which is a metabolizing enzyme for almost 50% of drugs, and is found in the liver and small intestinal epithelial cells.

 The tampering or absence of this chemical (by citrus juices) can lead to higher concentrations, making the drug more potent.
 Thus, a time-release capsule might dump more of the drug in the system quicker in the presence of grapefruit enzymes, or in surgery increase a drug’s intensity, or even use up the drug faster than the surgery would have desired to leave a patient vulnerable.
 There are many potential outcomes.

 Grapefruits speed up the metabolization of certain substances

 It is also important to note that grapefruit contains a powerful bio-flavanoid called Quercetin.
 It has been extensively studied and is often taken with Bromelain to aid in surgery and injury recovery by fighting unwanted inflammation.
 For example, the HealFast Surgical and Injury Recovery Formula does contain both Quercetin and Bromelain, but only in the Post-Op formula to ensure there is zero interaction with anesthesia or other medications used.
-Your safety is our primary concern but the benefits of this nutrient found in grapefruit, is too important to exclude in an all encompassing formula.
+Your safety is our primary concern but the benefits of this nutrient found in grapefruit are too important to exclude in an all-encompassing formula.

 If you would like more information on surgery preparation and recovery nutrition, see our broader post on “Surgery and Injury Recovery: Nutrition for a Strong Recovery”